 It’s so much fun to select clothes for babies, we often get caught up in how cute they are.
 When we think about how to dress a baby, however, it’s important to think about the baby’s development.
-From a Montessori perspective, we want to honor our child’s interests (are they spending time on their back looking at a mobile or in a carrier attached to Mom’s chest?) and observe their needs (are they rolling? are they using their fist to touch their face?)
+From a Montessori perspective, we want to honor our child’s interests (are they spending time on their back looking at a mobile or are they crawling across the rug?) and observe their needs (are they rolling? are they using their fist to touch their face?).

 If your baby is inspired to reach out for toys when they see them, it’s important that their arm is not held back by heavy clothing.

-Choose clothing with comfortable and forgiving fabrics and elastics, like jersey fabric.
+Choose clothing with comfortable and forgiving fabrics and elastics, like jersey fabric (AKA t-shirt material).
 And choose sizes that don’t drown your little one in fabric or cut off their circulation.
 Be mindful of waistlines that are tight around the stomach.
 Clothes that are light, especially around the arms and legs, enable movement and exploration.

 Select undershirts or t-shirts with loose collars.
 Clothing that is comfortable and simple to handle supports your child’s mobility and development of independence.
 It also facilitates toilet learning because flexible waistbands allow pants to be pulled up and down more easily.